FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

   * `enabled` - (Optional) Whether or not this tenant has the SCIM endpoints enabled.
 Note: An Enterprise plan is required to utilize SCIM.
   * `schemas` - (Optional) SON formatted as a SCIM Schemas endpoint response.
 Because the SCIM lambdas may modify the JSON response, ensure the Schema's response matches that generated by the response lambdas.
 More about Schema definitions.
 When this parameter is not provided, it will default to EnterpriseUser, Group, and User schema definitions as defined by the SCIM core schemas spec.
 Note: An Enterprise plan is required to utilize SCIM.
   * `server_entity_type_id` - (Required) The Entity Type that will be used to represent SCIM Servers for this tenant.
 Note: An Enterprise plan is required to utilize SCIM.
 Required when `scim_server_configuration.enabled` is true.
+* `source_tenant_id` - (Optional) The optional Id of an existing Tenant to make a copy of.
+If present, the tenant.id and tenant.name values of the request body will be applied to the new Tenant, all other values will be copied from the source Tenant to the new Tenant.
 * `sso_configuration` - (Optional)
   * `device_trust_time_to_live_in_seconds` - (Optional) The number of seconds before a trusted device is reset.
 When reset, a user is forced to complete captcha during login and complete two factor authentication if applicable.
+* `tenant_id` - (Optional) The Id to use for the new Tenant.
+If not specified a secure random UUID will be generated.
-* `theme_id` - (Required) The unique Id of the theme to be used to style the login page and other end user templates.
+* `theme_id` - (Optional) The unique Id of the theme to be used to style the login page and other end user templates.
 * `username_configuration` - (Optional)
   * `unique` - (Optional) Indicates that users without a verified email address will be permanently deleted after tenant.userDeletePolicy.unverified.numberOfDaysToRetain days.
     * `enabled` - (Optional) When true, FusionAuth will handle username collisions by generating a random suffix.